Income Tax (Einkommenssteuer)

 The income tax must be reported and paid to the tax office after the end of the calendar year as part of the income tax return.

-Generally, the tax office will determine quarterly prepayments on tax.
+Generally, the tax office will determine quarterly prepayments.

 Special handling of taxation on salary and capital gains

 For the taxation of salary and wage, salary tax (wage tax) is applied.
 It is part of the income tax and is therefore calculated according to the same legal regulations.
-However, tax calculation, tax deduction and payment to the tax office are carried out by the employer directly from the employee’s salary, so that he will only receive his already taxed salary and – with few exceptions – will not have to submit his own tax return for the tax office (but in many cases he can get a tax refund at the end of the year and so submitting a tax return can be an advantage).
+However, tax calculation, tax deduction and payment to the tax office are carried out by the employer directly from the employee’s salary, so that the employee only receive the salary which has already been taxed and – with few exceptions – will not have to submit a seperate tax return for the tax office (but in many cases he can get a tax refund at the end of the year and so submitting a tax return can be an advantage).